You Can't Pour From An Empty Cup

 You give your all to your children and family, why don't do the same for yourself?

 If you do not take a moment to shift your focus- you will go insane.
 There's no way to sugar coat it.
 So stop, take a breath, and continue reading.
 Here's 3 tips I've learned to not go crazy from time to time.

 Do something you love.

 Do you remember the feeling you get when you do something you love?
 How gratifying it is to have a goal and to accomplish it?
 You feel good from the inside out.
 It's not in your head, these things are key factors in self esteem and happiness.
 We are human meaning we have certain needs that need to be met far beyond the a person's primary needs.
 If you've given up a hobby you loved, there's no time like today to pick it back up.
 There is something very therapeutic about doing something you're passionate about.
 Since we've had our children our days of fine dinning child-free, and enjoying each other's company alone have been at minimal.
 I mean how do you brief someone on the speical needs of your little one?
 Being honest, sitters were never an option.
 So we now spend our nights cooking up elaborate meals, enjoying each other's company, but in the comfort of our own home.
 It was the perfect solution, and I found a new love- cooking.
-Between cooking and my personal fitness journey I feel full.
 Moral of the story: Don't let yourself get overwhelmed, short-tempered, and drained.
 You and your loved ones deserve better!

 Vent and vent some more.